710labs/seventen-functional-tests/README.md

 ```

 ## Example Test
-Here is a very simple test that goes throug hthe age gate user journey.
+Here is a very simple test that goes through the age gate user journey.
 For more complex testing scenarios the Page Object Model is used to centralize page interactions.
 ```javascript
     await this.page.goto('/');
     await this.page.click("text=I'm not 21 yet or don't qualify");